hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 [final_code]: https://github.com/amitsin6h/todo-mean-app

 ---

 ## About the Application

-In this workshop we'll be creating todo app using MEAN.js.
-This todo app will have feature like create task and once we complete our task we can delete it.
+In this workshop we'll be creating a ToDo app using MEAN.JS.
+This ToDo app will have feature like create task and once we complete our task we can delete it.

 ## Let's Start:

 Before we start to code lets us first understand few things to get our basics clear.

-**So what is MEAN ?**
+**So what is MEAN **

 So, basically MEAN stands for: